patractlabs/redspot-website/src/en/tutorial/get-started.md

 rustup target add wasm32-unknown-unknown --toolchain nightly
 ```

-### Installing The Patract Node
+### Installing The Jupiter Node

-We use [Patract](https://github.com/patractlabs/patract) as our contract test chain.
+We use [Jupiter](https://github.com/patractlabs/jupiter) as our contract test chain.
 It has some very convenient optimizations for contracts, such as reducing out-of-block time.
 To install Patract:

 ```
-$ cargo install patract-dev --git https://github.com/patractlabs/patract --locked --force
+$ cargo install jupiter-dev --git https://github.com/patractlabs/jupiter --locked --force
 ```

 Run a local node:

 ```
-$ patract-dev --dev --execution=Native --tmp
+$ jupiter-dev --dev --execution=Native --tmp
 ```

 Alternatively, you can also use Canvas Node: